 Where To Stay In Greece To Avoid The Crowds

-Greece is one of the most popular countries for holidays all over the world, and Greece is also a country that tackled the current health situation in quite a smart way, which has allowed a gradual but safe lockdown lift.
+Greece is one of the most popular countries for holidays worldwide, and Greece is also a country that tackled the current health situation in quite a smart way, which has allowed a gradual but safe lockdown lift.

 As a result, the country is opening to international tourism in quite an organized way and is receiving visitors from several countries in Europe and the rest of the world.
 So holidays in Greece are a dream that can still come true in the next few months.

 However, it’s natural that people have some concerns, and it’s only logical for you to try to safeguard your health and the health of your loved ones.

 For this reason, it will undoubtedly be a great idea to visit the less popular islands which, although being entirely off the beaten path, are brimming with unique beauty and are perfect for a relaxing holiday in Greece… at the end of the day, who doesn’t want to put this year behind and enjoy a fantastic summer holiday?

 Check The Solitary Areas In The Bigger Greek Islands

 Although bigger islands such as Rhodes, Corfu, or Crete tend to be very popular Greek destinations, which will make you easily discard them for the risk of encountering overpopulated resorts, the truth is that these places are still ideal for an isolated holiday.

 The vast territories of these big islands make it easier for you to find isolated accommodation.
 For instance, the southern coast of Crete is an ideal place with small and often deserted villages, lonely beaches, and less accommodation availability.

 The same applies to the eastern coast of the island.
 Corfu is another good example; the north of the island boasts different villages where it’s possible to rent a small house and have a lovely holiday.
 Regarding Rhodes, the southwestern area of the island features many peaceful spots and enchanting mountain villages.